Nevuqe/developer-portal/README.md

-# NQC (developer.nevuqe.com) Website
+# developer-portal

 ## Overview

-This website serves as documentation for NQC (Nevuqe Core), as well as extra information about how to report bugs safely, us as a company, and direct downloads to releases and snapshots for NQC.
+`developer-portal` [developer.nevuqe.com](https://developer.nevuqe.com) is our developer portal.
+It gives developers access to our platforms such as NQC, guides and documentation, and API access.

-For any enquiries, contact nqc@nevuqe.com.
+For any enquiries, contact hello@nevuqe.com.

 And for security-related enquiries, please encrypt your email using our GPG key and contact security@nevuqe.com.

 ## Technical

-developer.nevuqe.com (nqc-docs) uses [Jekyll](https://jekyllrb.com), a blog-aware, static site generator in Ruby.
+`developer-portal` uses [Jekyll](https://jekyllrb.com), a blog-aware, static site generator in Ruby.

 ### Running locally